mohamedhadia/react-tailwindcss-starter-template/README.md

     ],
   },

-this so you get a very small css file from tailwind , it's baisicly delete the unused styles
+this so you get a very small css file from tailwind , it baisicly deletes the unused styles